How to Write More Inclusive Job Descriptions

-By 2022, workers ages 50 and older will comprise 35% of the workforce, according to a report from Human Resource Executive.
+Workers ages 50 and older comprise roughly 35% of the workforce, according to a report from Human Resource Executive.
 Some best practices for avoiding age discrimination include making sure your employer branding reflects a wide range of the age of workers at your company.
 Also, don’t ask for GPA or SAT scores – it implies that only recent grads are being considered.

 Additionally, avoid phrasing like:

 - “Young and energetic”